anjalimnnit/SOLID-PRINCIPLES/README.md

 ## Interface Segregation Principle (ISP)
 ## Dependency Inversion Principle (DIP)

-In this folder we will have a look at all the principles separately.
+Here we will have a look at all the principles separately.